dec0dOS/amazing-github-template/{{cookiecutter.repo_slug}}/README.md

 ### Installation

 > **[?]**
-> Proceed to describe how to install and get started with the project.
+> Describe how to install and get started with the project.

 ## Usage